SamueleD98/assignment_1/README.md

 The functions pretty much corresponds to the actions the server is able to carry out.
 There are two more functions which are often called during the computation:
 - *update_timestamp*: like already mentioned it updates the *now* timestamp of the robot and calls the reasoner.
 - *clean_response_list*: the responses returned by the armor queries have to be processed before using them.
 Firstly the function retrieves a list from the response and then removes the *IRI* plus some special character from each element.
 When it's dealing with a timestamp, it removes also the string '^^xsd:long'.

+Mind that all the calls to the armor server are made with the [armor_py_api](https://github.com/EmaroLab/armor_py_api) and following [these](https://github.com/EmaroLab/armor/blob/master/commands.md) tips.
+Please refer to those page for tutorials and documentation.

 Services:
 - /armor_interface_srv (waits for it to be ready)